How to Write a Service Page

 Break up the text and use headlines to create clear sections, as well as bullet points, short paragraphs, and bold text to highlight key points.
 This way, readers can quickly find the information they need, making your page more user-friendly and engaging.
 If you’re able to engage your reader when they skim, they’re more likely to take a minute to read the whole page in full if they’re interested in your service.

-Like I said, your service page is one of the most important pages on your website.
+Your service page is one of the most important pages on your website.
 So, hopefully, these tips have made it a little easier for you to know what you need.
+But do you need more help?
+You can learn more about Squarespace, design, copywriting, SEO, and more on the blog!
+Here are some of our favorites!

 Should website copy or design come first?